joelshepherd/tabliss/src/plugins/widgets/todo/README.md

 ## settings

-- show all or just the top item?
+- `show` - Number of todos to show by default